discord-jda/JDA-Website/docs/introduction/migration-v4-v5.md

 # Migration Guide 4.X to 5.X

-This version includes several breaking changes and improvements.
+This version utilizes Discord API v10, and includes several breaking changes and improvements.

 ## Extensions That Support 5.X